 Ethiopia hosts one of the largest number of refugees and displaced people.
 According to a recent census, over a million refugees reside in Ethiopia.
 Most of the refugees have migrated from Somalia, Eritrea and South Sudan.

-There are over 90 different languages spoken in Ethiopia.
+There are over 90 different Ethiopian languages spoken today.
 However, only a handful number of languages are widely spoken around the country.
 The most popular and working language is Amharic and is spoken by over 30 million people.

 Afan Oromo is the second largest language and around 34% of the Ethiopian population speaks it.
 Around 7% of the Ethiopian population speak Somali and 4% Tigrigna.